-When connecting to the Shard Catalog or Co-ordinator for running multi shard queries, it is recommended that a separate pool be created using a new PoolDataSource instance.
-You can run multi shard queries on connections retrieved from a data source that is created on the coordinator service.
+13.2.4 About Connecting to the Shard Catalog or Co-ordinator for Multi Shard Queries can run multi shard queries on connections retrieved from a data source that is created on the coordinator service.
 The connection request for the coordinator should not have sharding keys in the connection builder API.